Skip to main content

 • character development

 Character development in the game is criticized for being inconsistent and rushed, leading to a lack of investment in the characters.
-While the main narrative execution is noted as surprisingly well done, the overall character design and development leave much to be desired, resulting in a disconnect between players and the story.
+While the main narrative execution is praised, the overall character design and development leave much to be desired, resulting in a disconnect between players and the story.

 • “Although wrought with many 'first game' narrative mistakes (expedited character development, character inconsistency, too little then too much, etc.), the execution of the game's main narrative is done surprisingly well.”